-Please direct any questions to me about syrupmaking on the Contact page of this website.
 I'm not an expert, but I do a lot of reading and I have met numerous syrupmakers here in Missouri, as well as a few in Minnesota, Wisconsin, Massachusetts, Pennsylvania, and West Virginia.
-I will try to respond promptly when not in the woods or watching the grandkids!
+Ao hopefully you will learn something from this site.
 And if you know someone with maple trees, please let them know about this website.